RanMatalon/ADNI-3D-CNN/README.md

 Pay attention to the 3D-Maxpooling layers, which do the big difference from normal CNN.
 The network yielded pretty good result - 93% accuracy.

+The K-Fold Cross validation test prooves the stability of the model too.